Table of contents

 One of the most important components of an online store’s success is building its organic visibility, which translates into traffic, which translates into subsequent sales of our products.

-E-commerce marketing strategy, should always include SEO activities, because in the long term (if carried out correctly), they give an extremely attractive ratio of the costs incurred for them, to the generated sales.
+E-commerce marketing strategies should always include SEO activities because, in the long term (if carried out correctly), they provide an extremely attractive ratio of the costs incurred to the generated sales.

 So how do you improve the visibility of your online store?
 Here are 13 tips, for beginners: